 Caring for plants year round is important to ensure they live a long and prosperous life.
 During the cold months, winter plant care can be a bit more difficult.
 Below, I’ve provided some helpful winter plant care tips to get your green friends through the cold season.

-Large house plants do well if you rinse them by gently wiping their leaves of grime and dust.
-Doing this twice a year helps the plant to grow and breathe.
+Large house plants do well if you keep them clean.
+Do this by gently wiping their leaves of grime and dust.
+Doing this twice a year helps the plant grow and breathe.

-Winter Care for Poinsettias
+Winter care for poinsettias

-If you liked this article, you may also be interested in some of our other Petal Talk articles from 1-800-FLOWERS.COM Expert Jerry Rosalia:
+If you liked this article, you may also be interested in some of our other Petal Talk articles from 1-800-Flowers.com expert Jerry Rosalia: